Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- Washington has two wins against the spread, and is 3-4 overall, at home this year.
+- Washington has covered the spread twice at home, and is 3-4 overall there, this year.

-- This season on the road, Philadelphia is 5-3 against the spread and 5-3 overall.

-- The Eagles are unbeaten ATS (1-0) as 4.5-point favorites or more on the road.
+- Away from home, the Eagles are unbeaten ATS (1-0) as 4.5-point favorites or more.

-- This year, in eight away games, Philadelphia has hit the over four times.
+- In four of eight away games this year, Philadelphia has gone over the total.

 Powered by Data Skrive.